 - Rescued hundreds of animals from slaughterhouses, laboratories and other places of violence.

-- Defended the Right to Rescue in court by securing a not guilty verdict in the high-profile "Smithfield Trial."
+- Defended the Right to Rescue in court by securing multiple not guilty verdicts in high-profile rescue trials

 - Passed groundbreaking legislation, like the fur ban in Berkeley and San Francisco that led to California banning fur statewide.